kebond/microsoft-365-docs/microsoft-365/compliance/gdpr-summary-breach-notification.md

 # GDPR Breach Notification #

-The GDPR introduces new rules for organizations that offer goods and services to people in the European Union (EU), or that collect and analyze data for EU residents no matter where you or your enterprise are located.
+The General Data Protection Regulation (GDPR) introduces new rules for organizations that offer goods and services to people in the European Union (EU), or that collect and analyze data for EU residents no matter where you or your enterprise are located.
 Additional resources can be found at [GDPR][GDPRhomeTopic].

+This document leads you to information on the completion of Breach Notifications under the GDPR using Microsoft products and services.

 Microsoft takes its obligations under the General Data Protection Regulation (GDPR) seriously.
 A security incident/data breach refers to events such as unlawful access to customer’s data stored on Microsoft equipment or in Microsoft facilities, or unauthorized access to such that has the potential to result in the loss, disclosure or alteration of customer data.